 Even if the tax break under the Mortgage Forgiveness Debt Relief Act is extended, if you default on a mortgage that’s secured by property that isn’t your primary residence, you’ll likely owe tax on any forgiven deficiency debt.
 So, for example, if you walk away from a loan on your second house in the country, expect a Form 1099 in the mail.
 The same is true for loans on non-residential real estate.

 Similarly, if you take out a home equity loan and take that world trip you’ve been dreaming of instead of using the money to improve your house, you might end up on the wrong side of a tax bill.

-If you do face income tax liability, you have a few possible ways of getting out from under it including: the insolvency exclusion and bankruptcy.
+If you do face income tax liability, you can get out from under it if you qualify for an exclusion or exception, like the insolvency exclusion or bankruptcy.

 To use the insolvency exclusion, you’ll have to prove to the satisfaction of the IRS that your liabilities exceeded the value of your assets at the time of the cancellation.

 Filing for bankruptcy works because debt wiped out (discharged) in bankruptcy has never been considered as taxable income.
 You’ll have to show that you filed for bankruptcy before the debt is forgiven.
 Of course, you’ll want to file for bankruptcy only if it otherwise makes sense.

 You can fight back if an unpaid loan amount is treated as taxable income.
 If you receive a Form 1099-C attributing income to you from mortgage debt forgiveness, but you think you shouldn’t owe the tax, file IRS Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, with your regular tax return.
 For example, if you receive a 1099-C for a debt discharged in bankruptcy, then you should file a Form 982 to the IRS indicating the bankruptcy filing.

-Tax laws are complicated and there are exceptions and exclusions that could save you from having to report canceled debt as part of your income.
-If you have tax questions, consider talking to an attorney.
+Tax laws are complicated and, again, there are various exceptions and exclusions that could save you from having to report canceled debt as part of your income.
+If you have tax questions, consider talking to a tax attorney.